“We live in the world our questions create.” —David Cooperrider

 Humans are estimated to have about 60,000 thoughts per day and 95% of those thoughts are the same from the previous day – which leaves us with only 5% new and creative thoughts.
 In addition, the majority of those thoughts are negative.
 (See Simple Capacity.com)

-Mindy Audlin has written a book, What If It All Goes Right?: Creating a New World of Peace, Prosperity & Possibility, which gives us a tool for changing our questions.
-It is available here: http://amzn.to/2m8Xk28
+Mendhi Audlin has written a book, What If It All Goes Right?: Creating a New World of Peace, Prosperity & Possibility, which gives us a tool for changing our questions.

 She encourages us to ask ourselves What If UP questions.
 Basically, the idea is to flip or reframe our negative thoughts or ‘what if’ questions into positive questions.
-Instead of ‘What if retirement is boring and I get depressed?’ say ‘What if I had a fabulous final segment of my life, filled with joy, contribution and fulfillment?’
+Instead of ‘What if it’s all downhill from here?’ say ‘What if I had a fabulous final segment of my life, filled with joy, contribution and fulfillment?’
 If that kind of question dominates our thoughts, we are creating a very different reality.

 Here are 10 positive ‘What If’ questions.
-They can provide a positive framework for your anticipation and planning for transforming your retirement.
+They can provide a positive framework for your anticipation and planning for transforming your years after 50.
 I will list them here and address each one in future posts.

 1) What if gratitude were the over-riding tone of your life?
 2) What if your positive expectations created a positive retirement?